By Alma Angotti, Kathryn Rock, Chris Snyder

 Since the Biden administration took office, there have been multiple signals that companies could expect rigorous reporting standards on climate risk management.
-These include, for example, the US Securities and Exchange Commission’s (SEC) request for public input regarding the sufficiency of current disclosures to inform investors about material climate risks and opportunities.
-They also include the administration’s Executive Order on Climate-Related Financial Risk, which required the Treasury Secretary and Financial Stability Oversight Council members to report on, among other things, the necessity of climate-related disclosures by regulated entities.
-On March 21, 2022, the SEC released its long-awaited proposed rule for climate-related financial disclosures.
+These include, for example, the US Securities and Exchange Commission’s (SEC) request for public input1 regarding the sufficiency of current disclosures to inform investors about material climate risks and opportunities.
+They also include the administration’s Executive Order on Climate-Related Financial Risk2, which required the Treasury Secretary and Financial Stability Oversight Council members to report on, among other things, the necessity of climate-related disclosures by regulated entities.
+On March 21, 2022, the SEC released its long-awaited proposed rule for climate-related financial disclosures3.
 As expected, these requirements, if adopted, will have a significant impact on financial institutions.
 The Partnership for Carbon Accounting Financials (PCAF), an industry-led initiative, will be critical in helping financial institutions fulfill their obligations under the proposed rule.

 The proposed rule is modeled off of the Task Force on Climate-related Financial Disclosures (“TCFD”) and would require registrants to disclose:

 Importantly, the proposed rule would require registrants to disclose their Scope 1 and 2 GHG emissions and, if material or included in the company’s target setting, Scope 3 GHG emissions.
 The proposed rule notes that, for financial institutions, disclosure of Scope 3 emissions will likely include the institution’s financed emissions.
 This is in fact consistent both with where the industry is already headed and with the global trend of regulators requiring more comprehensive climate disclosures.